rob-myers/rob-myers.github.io/articles/objective.md

 ></div>

 What's this about **web development**?
-> The game will be made using everyday web development techniques.
+> Importantly, this game will be made using everyday web development techniques.
 > Then we won't use WebGL, physics, walk-cycles etc.

 You mentioned **Game AI**?